If you operate a lash salon or any type of business, chances are you've tried different ways to help attract new customers and increase your sales.

 We are convinced that accessibility is what your website needs for an extra glow!
 So here are a few ways you can start tweaking your online space:

-For accessibility, contrast needs to be very prominent (such as black and white).
-To make it less boring, you can break down your color palette by varying the shades of one colour and combining two different hues.
+- Color palette: For accessibility, contrast needs to be very prominent (such as black and white).
+To make it less boring, you can break down your color palette by varying the shades of one color and combining two different hues.

-An accessibility widget is a little button that pops up on your website and allows clients to adjust certain settings such as typography, font spacing, and colour contrast and accommodate their unique needs.
+- Accessibility widget: An accessibility widget is a little button that pops up on your website and allows clients to adjust certain settings such as typography, font spacing, and color contrast and accommodate their unique needs.
 It's a great detail to step up your website!

 When your ideal clientele can view, read and make bookings easily from your site– no matter their needs – this provides the opportunity for all clients to experience your salon equally.